talmeym/regurgitator-core-xml/README.md

 </rg:sequence>
 ```

-when the sequence executes each of it's steps, the message passed to the sequence is passed to the child steps. a sequence can isolate it's child steps from some of the data in the message, to avoid the steps interpretting data they shouldn't.
+when a sequence executes each of it's child steps, it passed on the message object that was passed to it. a sequence can "isolate" it's child steps from the data contained in the message, by defining an isolation level. this prevents the child steps from receiving data they shouldn't or that they won't need.

 ```xml
 <rg:sequence id="my-sequence" isolate="with=parameter">